Skip to content

 Blepharoplasty

-The blepharoplasty addresses the eyelids and complements overall rejuvenation.
-When performed alongside the neck lift and facelift, the result is a complete transformation of the appearance.
+The blepharoplasty addresses the eyelids and complements overall facial rejuvenation.
+When performed alongside the neck lift and facelift, it contributes to a more harmonious overall result.

 Facial fat grafting